St Helens road closures: six for motorists to avoid over the next fortnight

 St Helens's motorists will have six road closures to avoid nearby on the National Highways network this week.

-And five of them are expected to cause delays of between 10 and 30 minutes.
+And five of them are expected to cause moderate delays – with drivers facing waits of between 10 and 30 minutes.

 Advertisement